NRS International Participates in UN Global Compact’s 2016 Business for Peace Event in Dubai

 Many event participants, such as Majid Al Futtaim, PepsiCo, Inc. AMENA, Chalhoub Group, China Energy Company Limited, PepsiCo, Emirates NBD, Oando and CTG Global, highlighted the strategic importance of Dubai for business operations.
 They lauded its global connectivity, ease of doing business, and peaceful and inclusive society.
 Dubai has also grown into a regional hub for NGOs, governments and the private sector working in humanitarian and peace-building missions, and it is for all these reasons that NRS International opened its HQ in Dubai.

 NRS International works towards peace

 In 2015-16, we supplied 54 million life-improving products to 95 million beneficiaries across the world, through 75 clients.
-These included innovations such as NRS Relief‘s fire retardant family tents and the HuggyPRO multi-purpose tent, as well as TANA Netting‘s DawaPlus® Canopy Hammock.
+These included innovations such as NRS Relief‘s fire retardant family tents, as well as TANA Netting‘s DawaPlus® Canopy Hammock.
 The most recent innovation, the Oxfam Jerry Bucket, improves WASH practices in emerging countries and following emergencies.